 From Hank Williams to Johnny Cash.
 From Bill Haley to John Lennon.
 And from Pablo Picasso to President Ronald Reagan.
 Everybody who was somebody (and also every nobody who wanted to be a somebody), seemed to wear a Nudie outfit!

 “It’s better to be looked over than overlooked”

-In the following article we will focus on the impact and importance of the Gold Suit.
+In this article we’ll take a look at the impact of Elvis’ gold suit.
 We will do so by chronicalizing the connection between Nudie Cohn and Elvis Presley through the years.
-The photographs that exist of the two, as well as photos of the clothes Nudie designed for Elvis, will guide us through their unique collaboration.
+The photos that exist of the two, and the clothes Nudie designed for Elvis, will guide us through their unique collaboration.

-Instead of reinventing the wheel, anyone interested in reading about the Gold Suit please visit Alan Hanson‘s excellent blog for his very informative article about ELVIS AND HIS GOLD SUIT
+Please visit Alan Hanson‘s excellent blog for a very informative article about the history of ELVIS’ GOLD SUIT

 Elvis Presley in the company of recording artists who are dressed in a Nudie Cohn creation.